Asymptotic Exceptional Steady States in Dissipative Dynamics

 governing the dynamics of the density matrix $\rho$ of a system weakly coupled (Born) to a bath with negligible memory (Markov).
-Incoherent processes reflecting the influence of the bath are described by quantum jump operators $L_\mu$, while $H_{\text{nH}}=H-(i/2)\sum_{\mu} L_\mu^\dagger L_\mu$ is the effective non-Hermitian (NH) Hamiltonian combining the Hermitian system Hamiltonian $H$ (as in the Schr{\"o}dinger equation of a closed system) with the anti-Hermitian damping enacted by the bath.
-We emphasize that the coupling strength $W$ of the quantum jump term is physically fixed to $W=1$, but for our subsequent analysis, it will be fruitful to consider $W$ as a parameter, which amounts to postselection of quantum trajectories \cite{Dalibard1992Wave-function,Plenio1998RMP,daley2014quantum,Garrahan2010Thermodynamics,Carollo2019Unraveling}.
-Steady states are zero modes of the Liouvillian $\mathcal{L}_{W=1}$, and a dissipative counterpart of critical slowdown is an (asymptotic) degeneracy of the steady state [cf. Fig. \ref{fig1}(a)].
-Importantly, while degeneracies generically occur in the form of non-diagonalizable (or exceptional) points (EP) for NH operators \cite{heiss2004exceptional,berry2004physics,heiss2012physics, el2018non,ozdemir2019parity,miri2019exceptional}, such as Liouvillian exceptional points \cite{Minganti2019Quantum, Arkhipov2020Liouvillian, Minganti2020Hybrid, Khandelwal2021signatures, Chen2021Quantum,Zhang2022Dynamical, Chen2022Decoherence, zhou2023accelerating, Bu2023Enhancement}, a rigorous no-go theorem excludes this possibility for degenerate steady states \cite{Minganti2018spectral}.
+Incoherent processes reflecting the influence of the bath are described by quantum jump operators $L_\mu$, while $H_{\text{nH}}=H-(i/2)\sum_{\mu} L_\mu^\dagger L_\mu$ is the effective non-Hermitian (NH) Hamiltonian combining the Hermitian system Hamiltonian $H$ with the anti-Hermitian damping enacted by the bath.
+We emphasize that the weight $W$ of the quantum jump term is physically fixed to $W=1$, but for our subsequent analysis, it will be fruitful to formally consider $W$ as a parameter \cite{Dalibard1992Wave-function,Plenio1998RMP,daley2014quantum,Garrahan2010Thermodynamics,Carollo2019Unraveling,supp_mater}.

+Importantly, the aforementioned critical slowdown persists in the dissipative context, namely as an asymptotic degeneracy at eigenvalue zero of the Liouvillian $\mathcal{L}_{W=1}$ [cf. Fig. \ref{fig1}(a)], raising the question of the nature of this degeneracy.
+On one hand, it is known that NH degeneracies generically occur in the form of nondiagonalizable (or exceptional) points (EP)\cite{heiss2004exceptional,berry2004physics,heiss2012physics, el2018non,ozdemir2019parity,miri2019exceptional}, such as Liouvillian exceptional points \cite{Minganti2019Quantum, Arkhipov2020Liouvillian, Minganti2020Hybrid, Khandelwal2021signatures, Chen2021Quantum,Zhang2022Dynamical, Chen2022Decoherence, zhou2023accelerating, Bu2023Enhancement}, while diagonalizable degeneracies would require additional fine-tuning \cite{state_EP}.
+On the other hand, a rigorous no-go theorem precludes degenerate steady states (i.e., Liouvillian zero modes) from forming an EP \cite{Minganti2018spectral}.